Symptoms of Periodontal Disease

 - An interdental cleaner (Proxabrush) is a tiny narrow brush that can be worked in between the natural teeth or around an attached false tooth.

-- Special toothpicks such as Stim-U-Dent may be used for wide spaces between teeth but should never replace flossing.
+- Special toothpicks such as Stim-U-Dents may be used for wide spaces between teeth but should never replace flossing.
 Standard toothpicks should never be used for regular hygiene.

 Toothpastes and Mouthwashes

-Toothpaste: Toothpastes are a combination of abrasives, binders, colors, detergents, flavors, fluoride, humectants, preservatives, and artificial sweeteners.
+Toothpastes are a combination of abrasives, binders, colors, detergents, flavors, fluoride, humectants, preservatives, and artificial sweeteners.
 Avoid highly abrasive toothpastes, especially if your gums have receded.
-The objective of a good toothpaste is to reduce the development of plaque and eliminate periodontal-causing bacteria without destroying the organisms that are important for a healthy mouth.
+The objective of a good toothpaste is to reduce the development of plaque and eliminate periodontitis-causing bacteria.

 Ingredients contained in toothpastes may include:

 - Fluoride.
 Most commercial toothpastes contain fluoride, which both strengthens tooth enamel against decay and enhances remineralization of the enamel.
 Fluoride also inhibits acid-loving bacteria, especially after eating, when the mouth is more acidic.
 This antibacterial activity may help control plaque.